-Because commercial cleaning services provide help for a wide variety of property types —offices, restaurants, retail locations, medical facilities, schools, churches and more —the average price for commercial cleaning companies is highly variable.
-In addition, some customers hire professional cleaners for a one-time service, and others use a cleaning service multiple times a week on an ongoing basis.
-Let's look at the factors that affect commercial cleaning costs.
+Because commercial cleaning services provide help for a wide variety of property types —offices, restaurants, retail locations, medical facilities, schools, churches and more — their rates are highly variable.
+Also, some customers hire professional cleaners for a one-time service, and others use a cleaning service multiple times a week on an ongoing basis.

 What's in this cost guide?